Heavy Metal Burgers Around the World - NewsBreak

 Heavy Metal Burgers Around the World

 Burgers and metal music go together.
 Maybe it's the juicy-meat/flesh-blood connection.
-Maybe it's because you go at them with your bare hands....kfmx.com
+Maybe it's because you go at them with your bare hands....z94.com

 Burgers and metal music go together.
 Maybe it's the juicy-meat/flesh-blood connection.
-Maybe it's because you go at them with your bare hands....kfmx.com
+Maybe it's because you go at them with your bare hands....z94.com

 Comments / 0